 3. Protein, like meat and fish

-Processed meats are preserved by curing, salting, smoking or adding chemicals like nitrates, such as sausage, bacon, luncheon meats and hot dogs.
+Processed Meats: Processed meats are preserved by curing, salting, smoking or adding chemicals like nitrates, such as sausage, bacon, luncheon meats and hot dogs.
 Avoid all of them.
-A study revealed eating high quantities of processed meats might correlate with a 33 percent increased risk of bladder cancer.
+A study revealed eating high quantities of processed meats might correlate with a 33 percent increased risk of bladder cancer2.

-There is strong evidence showing individuals who drink well water containing arsenic have a higher risk of developing bladder cancer.
+Well Water: There is strong evidence showing individuals who drink well water containing arsenic have a higher risk of developing bladder cancer1.
 Most individuals in the U.S. drink water from the public water system.
 But this could be a concern for those drinking from residential wells, particularly older wells.

 You'll benefit your health the most by consuming a balanced diet that includes a combination of different foods, including vegetables and fruit that have anti-cancer properties.
 Rather than searching for a "superfood," aim for a "superdiet" by sticking to the recommended guidelines for healthy eating.